OasisLMF/GenerateDocs/src/sections/ODTF.rst

 The configuration file contains a list of transformations to run (currently loc for location and acc for account data).
 Each transformation includes name and version of the input and output formats, the (optional) batch size, and the paths to the input (extractor) and output (loader) files.

 To connect to a database, the extractor should include the database connection details.
-For example:
+For example, see this `example configuration file <https://github.com/OasisLMF/ODS_Tools/blob/main/ods_tools/odtf/examples/example_config_db.yaml>`_:

 |
 .. code-block:: yaml